 Classroom Teaching Assistants hold ISBE Paraprofessional Licensure.
 Each classroom is staffed with a teacher and two teaching assistants.

-Early Childhood Program staff also include licensed Speech Language Pathologists, School Psychologist, Occupational Therapists, Physical Therapists, School Social Worker, Behavior Consultant (BCBA) and a School Nurse to support students who may require identified supports and services.
+Early Childhood Program staff also include licensed Speech Language Pathologists, School Psychologist, Occupational Therapists, Physical Therapists, School Social Worker, Behavior Consultant (BCBA) and a School Nurse to assist students who may require identified supports and services.
 We also receive itinerant support from Northwest Suburban Special Education Organization (NSSEO) including Teachers of the Deaf and hard of hearing, Teachers of the visually impaired, Assistive Technology Facilitator.

 COMMUNICATION WITH FAMILIES